uparkalau/wordcounter/README.md

 ### index.php

-1. Open `index.php` in your web browser.
+1. Open `index.html` in your web browser.
 2. Fill in the word fields (`word1`, `word2`, and `word3`) with the words you want to count.
 3. Optionally, provide the desired text length and a custom random text.
 If not provided, default values will be used.
 4. Click the "Count Words" button.